 The role of miRNAs in neuronal development and neural stem cell function has been recently identified.
 Notably, dysregulated miRNAs have been implicated in AD.
 We aim to unravel the molecular mechanisms underlying APP-dependent miRNA-mediated neuronal differentiation in AD; working with clinician doctors at NNI, we aim to develop miRNAs as biomarkers for AD by detecting miRNAs level changes in cerebrospinal fluid (CSF), and peripheral blood mononuclear cells (PBMCs) from AD subjects, compared to the healthy individuals.
 Our research will advance the understanding of miRNA regulatory pathway in association with impaired neurogenesis and cognitive dysfunction observed in AD.
 Importantly, our study will identify miRNAs as novel non-invasive diagnostic biomarkers, and help in developing miRNA-based therapeutics strategy in AD.

-In addition, we have been collaborating with Professor Tan Eng King, Director of Research at NNI and a Clinician Scientist at the Department of Neurology, NNI@SGH Campus, to incorporate genetically modified mice model of PD and neural stem cell/neuron cell cultures into our analysis to identify potential pathogenic factors, substrates, miRNAs and their regulatory pathways at the molecular, cellular, network, and behavioral level.
+In addition, we have been collaborating with Professor Tan Eng King, a Clinician Scientist at the Department of Neurology, NNI@SGH Campus, to incorporate genetically modified mice model of PD and neural stem cell/neuron cell cultures into our analysis to identify potential pathogenic factors, substrates, miRNAs and their regulatory pathways at the molecular, cellular, network, and behavioral level.
 Mouse models are also being used to develop and evaluate novel treatment strategies.
 Their relevance is assessed through the comparative studies of humans and postmortem tissues to establish prospective collaboration with clinical programmes.